 The following year, his parents moved to Seattle, Washington.
-Rod calls his parents regularly, but we have not seen them for twelve years.
-Last month, my husband’s brother called with tragic news.
+We had not seen his parents for twelve years when my husband’s brother called with tragic news.
 Their father had been diagnosed with terminal cancer.
-We immediately made plans to visit Seattle, so Rod can spend time with his father before his health deteriorates.
+We immediately made plans to visit Seattle, so Rod could spend time with his father before his health deteriorates.

 “Are you Ok?”
 I asked.